Intercept shares drop on concerns about liver drug

-* Intel sees deal closing within next nine months (Adds confirmation of deal)

-March 17 Shares of Intercept Pharmaceuticals Inc fell nearly 17 percent on Monday after the company said a trial showed patients taking its experimental liver disease drug experienced a higher number of heart-related problems than those given a placebo.
+Shares of Intercept Pharmaceuticals Inc (ICPT.O) fell nearly 17 percent on Monday after the company said a trial showed patients taking its experimental liver disease drug experienced a higher number of heart-related problems than those given a placebo.

 Intercept said in a filing late on Friday that two people had died of heart-related problems during the mid-stage trial.
 The company said 10 serious heart-related problems were reported in seven patients, or 2.5 percent of the patients in the trial.